why Bluebird bio Inc [BLUE] is a Good Choice for Investors After New Price Target of $7.10

-Bluebird bio Inc [NASDAQ: BLUE] slipped around -0.25 points on Thursday, while shares priced at $2.61 at the close of the session, down -8.74%.
+Bluebird bio Inc [NASDAQ: BLUE] plunged by -$0.04 during the normal trading session on Wednesday and reaching a high of $2.88 during the day while it closed the day at $2.87.
 The company report on September 5, 2023 at 4:05 PM that bluebird bio Announces September Investor Events.

 bluebird bio, Inc. (Nasdaq: BLUE) today announced that members of the management team will participate in fireside chats at the following upcoming investor conferences:.